Evernorth/hl7-fhir-udap-client-test-ui/README.md

 After you run the app, the first thing you will be presented with is the Add Server screen.

+## Known Issues
+- The Add Server form does not use client side validation.
+Once that is added the check on the server side can be removed.
+- Console.debug statements with TODO comments should not be inlcuded in production applications.

 ## Getting Help